Literature: Jeeves and Wooster

-Played with in one short story: when asked whether Jeeves can acquire a series of romance novels with which Bingo Little can soften his uncle, he replies, "I have an aunt, sir, who has an almost complete set of Rosie M. Banks."
+- Played with in one short story: when Jeeves is asked where he can acquire a series of romance novels with which Bingo Little can soften his uncle, he replies, "I have an aunt, sir, who has an almost complete set of Rosie M. Banks."
 There may or may not be such an aunt; certainly Jeeves later shows a great degree of familiarity with their contents.

-Imagined Innuendo: Bertie Wooster mistakenly creates the impression that he is proposing to/hitting on/in love with various women on a regular basis (when usually he is, in fact, trying to set her up with a friend).
+- Imagined Innuendo: Bertie Wooster mistakenly creates the impression that he is proposing to/hitting on/in love with various women on a regular basis (when usually he is, in fact, trying to set her up with a friend).
 Most of the time they aren't particularly interested in Bertie, but end up accepting his "proposal" anyway, for one reason or another - often to provoke the friend's jealousy.

-Intoxication Ensues: In Right Ho, Jeeves, Gussie Fink-Nottle (a teetotaler and all-around spineless goof) gets roped into giving a speech for the award ceremonies at a local grammar school.
-To 'stiffen his fibers', he drinks a great deal of whiskey, and then a jug-full of orange juice which both Bertie and Jeeves have spiked with alcohol.
+- Intoxication Ensues: In Right Ho, Jeeves, Gussie Fink-Nottle (a teetotaler and all-around spineless goof) gets roped into giving a speech for the award ceremonies at a local grammar school.
+To "stiffen his fibers", he drinks a great deal of whiskey, and then a jug-full of orange juice which both Bertie and Jeeves have independently spiked with alcohol.
 Cue one of the funniest scenes ever put to the page.

-Last Name Basis: Bertie only very belatedly realizes that Jeeves even has a first name.
+- Last Name Basis: Bertie only very belatedly realizes that Jeeves even has a first name. note

 I was just wondering whether it would be any use my putting in a soothing word, and feeling on the whole perhaps not, when there came to my ears a low whistle[...] and I observed something indistinct but apparently feminine bobbing about behind a distant tree.

-Once per Episode: Especially in the early stories, Jeeves zeroes in on a particularly tasteless item Bertie has dared to acquire without his advice — be it a cummerbund, checkered suit, various hats, purple socks, or a hideous mustache — and conspires to destroy it utterly.
+- Once per Episode: Especially in the early stories, Jeeves zeroes in on a particularly tasteless item Bertie has dared to acquire without his advice — be it a cummerbund, checkered suit, various hats, purple socks, or a hideous mustache — and conspires to destroy it utterly.
 Meanwhile Bertie is equally resolved to put Jeeves in his place by brazenly wearing same.
 Most stories will end with Bertie admitting defeat as a reward for Jeeves' latest bit of brilliance, only to be told that the offending item has already been destroyed or given away.note

-Operation Jealousy: Bertie attempts this on more than one occasion, usually with disastrous results.
+- Operation Jealousy: Bertie attempts this on more than one occasion, usually with disastrous results.
 Also a common-enough reason for why women - particularly Angela - announce their plans for marrying Bertie, Gussie, or some other third party.